tc39/proposal-eventual-send/README.md

 This handler is not exposed to the user of the handled promise, so it provides a secure separation between the unprivileged client (which uses the `E`, `E.sendOnly` or static `HandledPromise` methods) and the privileged  system which implements the communication mechanism.

+### HandledPromise.prototype

+Although `HandledPrmise` is class-like, it is not intended to act like a class distinct from `Promise`.
+This, the initial value of `HandledPromise.prototype` is the same as the initial value of `Promise.prototype`.
+Code that holds a promise cannot sense whether it holds a handled or unhandled promise.

 ### Handler traps

 A handler object can provide handler traps (`get`, `set`, `delete`, `apply`, `applyMethod`) and their associated `*SendOnly` traps.